 Drexel students and alumni can submit drafts of the GRFP application essays to be reviewed by faculty with NSF experience.
-More information and submission instructions available in the Drexel GRFP Handbook (Drexel login required; email firstname.lastname@example.org for alumni access).
+More information and submission instructions are available on our GRFP Applicant Resource Site (Drexel login required; email email@example.com for alumni access).

 To submit essays for anonymous internal review, submit a GRFP Campus Review Form and upload both essays in a single document (.doc/.docx) by the campus review deadline listed on our GRFP Applicant Resource Site.

 National Defense Science and Engineering Graduate Fellowship (NDSEG)